 Mary joined Watsi on March 12th, 2013.
-Five years ago, Mary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mary's most recent donation supported Paw, a loving grandmother from Thailand, to fund fracture treatment so she can return to her family.
+Eight years ago, Mary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mary's most recent donation supported Un, a 61-year-old grandmother from Cambodia, to fund cataract surgery.